Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 ## Preparation for the pass

-Once you launch SatDump, you will be facing the `Offline processing` tab, this is where you can **decode recordings**.
-We won't be using this tab very often, since we'll be using the **Live processing** feature, which records and decode signals straight from your SDR as opposed to decpdoog from a saved file.
-We can find it in the `Recorder` tab.

 ### Configuration

 Before anything, we need to configure a few things in the `Settings` tab.
 Make sure to do the following:

 **General Satdump**
 - Set your location (QTH Longitude, QTH latitude)